 Whether or not it proves to be the right strategy or whether this just drives more customers away I guess time will tell.

-Silver Top Taxis have been approached for comment.
+Silver Top Taxis were approached for comment but declined to comment.

 If you’d like to contact Silver Top Taxis their number is 131 008.